Guide

 1. Consumer routers often cannot handle business traffic

 Many cafés start with a router designed for home use.
-That can work when the space is quiet, but it usually starts to break down when a room fills up with customers, phones, tablets, and laptops.
+That can work when the space is quiet, but it usually starts to break down when the room fills up with customers, phones, tablets, and laptops.

 2. Guest traffic should be separated from business systems